Developing management skills

 Of course, nobody can be good at everything, and such a list of effective management skills can seem daunting.
 So how do you manage such a range of skills and topics?

-The first step is being aware of the range summarized in our 8 P’s.
+The first step is being aware of the range of skills summarized in our 8 P’s.
 Next try to develop a base level of skill and knowledge in each area.
 This is where formal courses are useful.
 Think about the best format for your needs, whether traditional or online MBA programs, or other management and leadership courses.
 If these are not right for you, discuss your needs with your own manager and stress the benefits the organization will gain from investing in your development.

 So where do you start developing management skills?